-This is my review of the No 1 Traveller lounge in Heathrow Terminal 3.
+This is my review of the No 1 Lounge in Heathrow Terminal 3.

 I flew to Helsinki last week to test drive the new Airbus A350, of which more soon.
 All of my flights from Terminal 3 in the last few years have been on Emirates, where we would head directly to the Emirates lounge.
 As you could board directly from there, there was little incentive to check out the other options.